firmai/awesome-google-colab/README.md

-# Google Colaboratory Notebook Sharing
+# Google Colaboratory Notebook Gallery

 A curated list of repositories with fully functional click-and-run colab notebooks with data, code and descriptions.
 The code in these repositories are in Python unless otherwise stated.